 Fact-checking and accountability journalism project (Page 9)

-The American Press Institute is leading a project to increase and improve the practice of fact-checking and accountability journalism.
+The American Press Institute’s Accountability Journalism and Fact-Checking Project aims to increase and improve fact-checking and other accountability journalism practices.

-The grant-funded project supports research to improve political fact-checking, and works with news organizations to significantly increase and improve accountability journalism practices as well as contribute to public debates on the topic.
+The project, which began as a grant-funded initiative, supports research to improve political fact-checking, and works with news organizations to significantly increase and improve accountability journalism practices as well as contribute to public debates on the topic.

-You can follow the work of the project here, including our Fact-Checking Resource Page.
+You can follow the work of the project here, and get top advice from experts on our Better News fact-checking resource page.
 Sign up for the weekly newsletter or enroll in our free online course.
-For more information or to be involved, contact Jane Elizabeth, senior manager for the program, at firstname.lastname@example.org.
+For more information or to be involved, contact Susan Benkelman, director of the program, at firstname.lastname@example.org.